Permanent SPACE for indie artists

 Samuel Morales Jr.

-Samuel Morales Jr. is a Program Manager in Engineering Compliance at Google, where he helps to protect Google Cloud Platform and GSuite from evildoers.
+Samuel Morales Jr. is an IndieSpace board member and a Program Manager in Engineering Compliance at Google, where he helps to protect Google Cloud Platform and GSuite from evildoers.

 We're looking for: